IBM-Cloud/observability-teams/README.md

   </p>

   1. After having created a new Kubernetes cluster, use the provided Terraform template to create:
-     - the Sysdig instance, the teams inside of Sysdig and configure the filtering,
+     - the montoring instance, the teams inside of monitoring and configure the filtering,
-     - the [IAM access groups](https://cloud.ibm.com/iam/groups), setup the policies and associate to a specific Sysdig team,
+     - the [IAM access groups](https://cloud.ibm.com/iam/groups), setup the policies and associate to a specific team,
-     - deploy the Sysdig agent to the cluster.
+     - deploy the monitoring agent to the cluster.
   2. A developer deploys their containerized Node.js application to the cluster.
-Via the IAM access groups and associated Sysdig team, she is able to access metrics that are specific to her application.
+Via the IAM access groups and associated monitoring team, she is able to access metrics that are specific to her application.
   3. A developer deploys their containerized Go application to the cluster.
-Via the IAM access groups and associated Sysdig team, he is able to access metrics that are specific to his application.
+Via the IAM access groups and associated monitoring team, he is able to access metrics that are specific to his application.

 ## Costs

 You must have a Pay-as-You-Go account in IBM Cloud&trade; to follow the steps in this repository to create resources.
 Since the costs for these resources will vary, use the [Pricing Calculator](https://cloud.ibm.com/estimator/review) to generate a cost estimate based on your projected usage.

-Some of the services listed above offer a limited free tier, i.e. IBM Cloud Monitoring with Sysdig, IBM Cloud Kubernetes Service which you can use for testing and will work perfectly for our example application.
+Some of the services listed above offer a limited free tier, i.e. IBM Cloud Monitoring, IBM Cloud Kubernetes Service which you can use for testing and will work perfectly for our example application.
 Please note the implication of using the free services as some will be deleted automatically after 30 days.

 If you deploy paid services, make sure to delete them when they are no longer required in order to not incur charges in your account.

 ### Prerequisites
 Before you start, make sure to have all the items completed below as the template requires them.

-Determine which [region](https://cloud.ibm.com/docs/Monitoring-with-Sysdig?topic=Sysdig-endpoints) you want to use.
+Determine which [region](https://cloud.ibm.com/docs/monitoring?topic=monitoring-endpoints) you want to use.
 The value we will need is in the Region column and between the parentheses,i.e jp-tok, us-south, etc...

 - This template requires an IBM Cloud API Key that will run with your permissions.
 Either create a new API key for use by this template or provide an existing one.
 An API key is a unique code that is passed to an API to identify the application or user that is calling it.
 To prevent malicious use of an API, you can use API keys to track and control how that API is used.
 For more information about API keys and how to create them, see [Understanding API keys](https://cloud.ibm.com/docs/iam?topic=iam-manapikey) and [Managing user API keys](https://cloud.ibm.com/docs/iam?topic=iam-userapikey).

 - Follow the steps outlined in the [Kubernetes Service - Creating clusters](https://cloud.ibm.com/docs/containers?topic=containers-clusters) topic to create a Kubernetes cluster.
 You may create a Free cluster if you only intend on testing with the code in this repository.
 Once the instance is created, **save** the cluster ID for quick reference and proceed to the steps described below.
 To obtain the cluster ID
-    > Note: If you are using an existing cluster in which you have already deployed the Sysdig agent, you must [import the configuration of the agent deployment into your Terraform state](#importing-an-existing-sysdig-agent-deployment-into-the-terraform-state), however please note that when you run a Terraform destroy the agent will be removed from the cluster.
+    > Note: If you are using an existing cluster in which you have already deployed the monitoring agent, you must [import the configuration of the agent deployment into your Terraform state](#importing-an-existing-monitoring-agent-deployment-into-the-terraform-state), however please note that when you run a Terraform destroy the agent will be removed from the cluster.

     > Note: To obtain the cluster ID either use the CLI: `ibmcloud ks clusters` or the **[Kubernetes console](https://cloud.ibm.com/kubernetes/clusters) > <cluster_name> > Overview** page.